push-protocol/push-governance/governance-rules.md

 - Team Champions: EPNS team members who are dedicated to guide and assist the community to implement a fair governance procedure.
 - Elected Champions: Elected community members who are trusted with the duty to assist the community to carry out a smooth governance process during each stage of a proposal.

-## Template

-Governance Proposals, Governance Discussion and Snapshot template:

-**Link to previous proposal draft** (if applicable)

-**Title** - Post each proposal with a clear title around its objective.
-This will look as follows: [Proposal] - XXXXXX

-**Background** - 2-3 sentences on what the proposal is and what changes are being suggested without going into deep detail.

-**Motivation** - Describe the motivation behind the proposal, the problem(s) it solves, and the value it adds.
-This is your chance to show why this proposal is necessary, and how the changes would benefit EPNS if implemented.

-**For/Against** - Point out core benefits and/or drawbacks of the proposal implementation and how it will affect the system.